saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 jdoe: yourcompany/blackhole as of 1M ago [529 us]
 ```

-For more information, see the [Morgue README](https://github.com/backtrace-labs/backtrace-morgue).
+For more information, refer to the [Morgue README](https://github.com/backtrace-labs/backtrace-morgue).

 ### Go Application Integration

-To use Coresnap to capture errors from your Go application, make sure your application's environment includes the environment variable `GOTRACEBACK=crash`.
-This enables your application to generate a core dump when it panics, or when it receives a SIGABRT signal
+If you want to capture errors from your Go application using Coresnap, make sure to include the environment variable `GOTRACEBACK=crash` in your application's environment.
+This enables your application to generate a core dump when it encounters a panic or receives a SIGABRT signal.

 ### Managing Disk Space

-Coresnap provides a few useful settings for managing your disk space:
+Coresnap provides several settings to help you manage your disk space effectively.
+Take a look at the following options:

 ```bash
 #